Sobak/scrawler/docs/configuration.md

 ;
 ```

-As you can see, all simple options (that only have a scalar value) are set using
+As you can see, all simple options (that only have a single value) are set using
 PHP setters named after them.

+Optional simple settings include:

+### maxCrawledUrls
+Using `setMaxCrawledUrls()` you can give a number of unique URLs Scrawler will
+process.
+Omitting this option or setting it to `0` means that all the available
+URLs (given by registered URL list providers) will be fetched and parsed.

 ## Default configuration
 In order to apply set of recommened configuration options you should pass your